 Filipinos: Who We Are

 Every country has its differing values and stereotypes, and the Philippines is no exception.
-We Filipinos firmly believe that our country has the best values in the world.
+We Filipinos firmly believe that our country has the best values and traits in the world.
 Although we have been colonized by several countries, many core values from our ancestors remained intact and are still honored to this day.
 Filipinos are not perfect, but we have great characteristics and qualities every one of us should be proud of.
-Below I've listed some of the most well-known positive and negative traits of Filipinos.
+Below, I've listed some of the most well-known positive and negative traits of Filipinos.